role-suite/role-client/README.md

 ## Overview

-**Röle** is a lightweight, local-only API client for testing REST endpoints across desktop and mobile platforms.
+**Röle** is a lightweight API client for testing REST endpoints across desktop and mobile platforms.

-All collections, requests, and environments are stored on your device.
-There is no account, no sign-in, and no backend server — Röle never talks to anything except the endpoints you point it at.
+By default, all collections, requests, and environments are stored on your device — no account, no sign-in, no backend server.
+Optionally, sign in and connect to a [`role-node`](https://github.com/role-suite/role-node) backend for team-synced workspaces; local-only usage is unaffected either way.

 ## Features